 Headings are inserted for convenience and do not affect the interpretation of this Constitution.

-Objects
+Object

-The Objects of the Company are:

-To promote and assist the development of a viable and self-sustaining space sector in Australia that includes corporations, small and medium enterprises and not-for-profit organisations, as an essential component of Australia's involvement in space.
+The Object of the Company is to promote and assist the development of a viable and self-sustaining space sector in Australia that includes corporations, small and medium enterprises and not-for-profit organisations, as an essential component of Australia's involvement in space.

+The Company may pursue the Object by:

-To encourage, advocate for and promote education, research and development in space science in Australia.
+encouraging, advocating for and promoting education, research and development in space science in Australia;

-To ensure that the interests of the space sector are taken into account by governments (Commonwealth, State and Territory) as they formulate and implement space policies and programs in pursuit of international, national and regional interests.
+advocating for the consideration of the interests of the space sector by governments (Commonwealth, State and Territory) during the formulation and implementation of space policies and programs in pursuit of international, national and regional interests;

-To propose, support or oppose legislative or other policy initiatives which may affect the development or interests of the space sector in Australia.
+proposing, supporting or opposing legislative or other policy initiatives which may affect the development or interests of the space sector in Australia;

-To collect and publish information relating to space science and space activities generally in Australia and internationally.
+collecting and publishing information relating to space science and space activities generally in Australia and internationally;

-To conduct events and activities as may be conducive or incidental to the attainment of the preceding Objects, including advocacy and support for initiatives in the areas of space policy discussion, space science, space education and broader outreach activities to the wider community.
+conducting events and activities as may be conducive or incidental to the attainment of the preceding Object, including advocacy and support for initiatives in the areas of space policy discussion, space science, space education and broader outreach activities to the wider community; and

-To undertake other actions or activities necessary, incidental or conducive to advance these Objects.
+undertaking any other actions or activities necessary, incidental or conducive to advance these Object.

 Powers

-Solely for furthering the Objects under clause 2, the Company, in addition to the powers it has under the Corporations Act, has the legal capacity and powers of a company limited by guarantee as set out under section 124 of the Corporations Act.
+Solely for furthering the Object under clause 2, the Company, in addition to the powers it has under the Corporations Act, has the legal capacity and powers of a company limited by guarantee as set out under section 124 of the Corporations Act.

-Income and Property of Company 4.14
+Income and Property of Company

-4.3

-Sole Purpose

-The income and property of the Company will only be applied towards the promotion of the Objects of the Company.
+The Company must apply its assets, income and property solely towards the pursuit, furtherance and promotion of the Object unless otherwise permitted by this Constitution.

-Payments to Members

-No income or property will be paid or transferred directly or indirectly to any Member except for payments to a Member:
+Subject to clause 4.1, the Company must not make any distributions directly or indirectly to any Member, Director, their friends or relatives, whether by way of dividend, surplus on winding up, or otherwise.

+Notwithstanding this clause 4, the Company may pay or otherwise make a distribution with respect to the following matters, with the approval of the Board and provided that the Board acting in good faith determines such amounts to be bona fide, reasonable and would not exceed the amount ordinarily payable between parties dealing at arm’s length in a similar transaction:

+remuneration to a Member who is an employee of the Company;

-in return for any services rendered or goods supplied in the ordinary and usual course of business to the Company; or
+remuneration in consideration for services rendered or goods supplied by a Member to the Company in the ordinary course of business;

-of interest at a rate not exceeding current bank overdraft rates of interest for moneys lent; or
+interest on any monies borrowed by the Company from a Member;

-of reasonable rent for premises let to the Company by them.
+rent for premises leased to the Company by a Member;

+expenses incurred by a Member for or on behalf of the Company; or

+any other amount provided for in this Constitution or of a similar character to those described in this clause 4.3.

 Membership

 Categories of Members